 The National Theatre's puppet-powered First World War epic is one of the boldest West End shows ever

-Five years on, the National Theatre's 'War Horse' has become ubiquitous.
+The National Theatre's 'War Horse' has become ubiquitous.
 The toast of the West End and Broadway, as I write this it's sold out at the New London Theatre for the next two months – by contrast, you can book to see 'Matilda' next week.

 Its enormous success has negated the impact of Arts Council funding cuts on the NT, to the extent that the show has started to be singled out by some commentators as an example of 'safe' post-credit crunch programming.